jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Modeling.rst

 This is the best result with this model I was able to get.

-You can also now store the results in Notebook for export to Word  processor or as record of yoru results.
+You can also now store the results in Notebook for export to Word  processor or as record of your results.
 Of course you should save your results in folder with "Save results".

 Here is the Notebook record of these results